Vignesh160803/Vignesh160803/README.md

 <!-- Proudly created with GPRM ( https://gprm.itsvg.in ) -->
-🔭 I'm currently working on CCTV morph detection<br>👯 I’m looking to collaborate on ML/DL projects<br>🤝 I’m looking for help on building an application that tracks memory<br>      leaks<br>🌱 I’m currently learning ThreeJS and AR/VR.<br>💬 Ask me about Data Science, AI/ML, Neural Networks.<br>⚡ Fun fact I have a knack for picking up new skills quickly.
+🔭 I'm currently working on CCTV morph detection<br>👯 I’m looking to collaborate on ML/DL projects<br>🤝 I’m looking for help on building an application that tracks memory<br>      leaks<br>🌱 I’m currently learning ThreeJS and AR/VR.<br>💬 Ask me about Data Science, AI/ML, Neural Networks.<br>⚡ Oh and that's not it, I play a ton of games.

 ## 🌐 Socials: